-• Open space and its interconnectivity provide the backbone of a cohesive master planned development and contribute greatly to the livability and desirability of the project.
-Westbridge Meadows will work closely with Weber County and the developing Western Weber Special Parks District Master Plan in establishing a level of service for the development and further County projects.
-An initial proposal for a level of service of 10.0 acres per 1,000 residents is suggested and used within this document based on 2.92 persons per household as documented in the 2022 Weber County Census.
-Open space will

-• The "Emerald Necklace" concept is introduced in the General Plan to preserve and enhance areas along the Weber River to provide access, recreation, and connectivity.
+- Open Space and its interconnectivity provide the backbone of a cohesive master planned development and contribute greatly to the livability and desirability of the project.
+Westbridge Meadows will work closely with Weber County and the developing Western Weber Special Parks District in designing open space and the associated amenities.
+A level of service equal to 10.0 acres per 1,000 residents is used within this document based on 2.92 persons per household as documented in the 2022 Weber County Census.
+Open space will encompass uses such as: - o The "Emerald Necklace" concept as introduced in the General Plan will preserve and enhance areas along the Weber River to provide access, recreation, and connectivity.
 This concept will be integral to the community feel.
-A 300' wide corridor is to be preserved and dedicated along the Weber River.
+A 100' wide corridor will be preserved and dedicated along the Weber River.
 Initial improvements will include a path for recreation purposes that will also serve as river access and flood protection.